 Taylorsville real estate is some of the most expensive in Georgia, although Taylorsville house values don't compare to the most expensive real estate in the U.S.

-Taylorsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Taylorsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Taylorsville is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Taylorsville who work in office and administrative support (13.56%), teaching (10.17%), and law enforcement and fire fighting (6.78%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Taylorsville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Taylorsville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Taylorsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Taylorsville doesn't have a public transportation system that people use for their commute.

-In terms of college education, Taylorsville is nearly on par with the US average for all cities of 21.84%: 19.93% of adults 25 and older in Taylorsville have a bachelor's degree or advanced degree.
+The percentage of adults in Taylorsville who are college-educated is close to the national average for all communities of 21.84%: 19.93% of the adults in Taylorsville have a bachelor's degree or advanced degree.

 The per capita income in Taylorsville in 2022 was $27,119, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,476 for a family of four.
 However, Taylorsville contains both very wealthy and poor people as well.